RyanJulyan/Flask-BDA/README.md

 # OpenAPI/Swagger API

 > Flask BDA uses [SwaggerUI](https://swagger.io/tools/swagger-ui/) by default to assist and present the API to a user/client.

-> Swagger UI allows anyone — be it your development team or your end consumers — to visualize and interact with the API’s resources without having any of the implementation logic in place.
+> SwaggerUI allows anyone — be it your development team or your end consumers — to visualize and interact with the API’s resources without having any of the implementation logic in place.
 It’s automatically generated from your OpenAPI (formerly known as Swagger) Specification, with the visual documentation making it easy for back end implementation and client side consumption.

+To Access the SwaggerUI:
-* Insert the URL `<base_URL>/api/docs` to access the SwaggerUI Api eg: [`http://localhost:5000/api/docs`](http://localhost:5000/api/docs)
+* Go to your browser and insert the URL `<base_URL>/api/docs` to access the SwaggerUI Api eg: [`http://localhost:5000/api/docs`](http://localhost:5000/api/docs)

 # Import API to Postman